angular/angular/aio/content/guide/app-shell.md

 </code-example>

-## Step 3: Verify the app is built with the shell content
+## Step 3: Verify the application is built with the shell content

-Use the CLI to build the `app-shell` target.
+Use the Angular CLI to build the `app-shell` target.

 <code-example format="shell" language="shell">